What is real estate development management software? | Rabbet

 How does real estate development management software help with draw management?

 Draw management is the process of assembling and submitting a funding request to a construction lender, typically on a monthly cycle.
 It involves collecting vendor invoices, lien waivers, inspection reports, and budget compliance documentation.
 Purpose-built software automates much of this: routing documents to the right draw, reading and categorizing them, tracking approval status, and generating lender-ready draw packages.
-This reduces what can be a multi-day manual process to a fraction of the time.
+Organizations using Rabbet see draw requests approved 6 days faster and report 75% less manual work in draw preparation.
+(Source: State of Construction Finance 2025)

 What should I look for when evaluating real estate development management software?

-The most important criteria are: depth of draw management and lender compliance tools, budget tracking that supports both committed costs and actuals, flexibility in capital stack configuration, quality of accounting integrations, and the vendor’s focus on construction finance specifically.
-Platforms built specifically for real estate development tend to outperform general project management tools adapted for the category.
+The most important criteria are: depth of draw management and lender compliance tools, budget tracking that supports both committed costs and actuals, flexibility in capital stack configuration, quality of accounting integrations, and how the platform prices across the project lifecycle.
+Some platforms charge from project creation regardless of stage.
+Platforms that only charge for active projects — where hard costs are present — keep costs aligned with when capital is actually at risk.

 How does development management software integrate with accounting systems?